pacuum/vtc_payment/README.md

 VtcPayment::MobileCard::Client.production_url = "..." # set if you use in production
 client = VtcPayment::MobileCard::Client.new("ACCOUNT", "SECRET_KEY")
 client.sandbox = true
-client =  result.execute("CARDID", "SERIAL", "any information of your customer") p [ result.successful?, result.amount, result.code, result.message ] # it does not have order_id
+result =  client.execute("CARDID", "SERIAL", "any information of your customer") p [ result.successful?, result.amount, result.code, result.message ] # it does not have order_id
 ```